 Who was Grettir the Strong?

-Grettir the Strong was an outlaw that lived in Drangey island.
-As the story goes the outlaw Grettir supposedly swam from the island to the western shore of Skagafjordur.
+Grettir the Strong was an outlaw who lived on Drangey island.
+As the story goes, the outlaw Grettir supposedly swam from the island to the western shore of Skagafjörður.
 There he bathed in a geothermal spring and fetched glowing embers to take back to his hiding place in the island.
-The pool, called Grettislaug, has been constructed with natural stones at this legendary bathing spot.
+The pool, called Grettislaug, was then constructed at the geothermal spring and lined with natural stones.

-The outlaw Grettir was considered a strong, formidable warrior, that could battle trolls and undead alike and there were few who dared to ride against him.
-He lived in the island with his brother and their slave, after he was sentenced and deemed an outlaw.
+The outlaw Grettir was considered a strong, formidable warrior who could battle trolls and undead alike, and there were few who dared to ride against him.
+After Grettir was sentenced as an outlaw for unintentional murder, he hid out on Drangey island with his brother and their slave.

-One night their fire went out, so naturally Grettir decided to swim ashore and get fire.
+One night their fire went out, so naturally Grettir decided to swim ashore and get embers for another fire.
 After he had bathed in the pool he walked naked to the nearest farm, Reykir, and went to sleep there, as he was tired.
-When the people who lived on the farm woke up they recognized him, where he slept.
-One of the girls said: “So may I thrive, sister! here is Grettir Asmundson lying bare, and I call him right well ribbed about the chest, but few might think he would be so small of growth below; and so then that does not go along with other kinds of bigness.”
+When the people who lived on the farm woke up they recognised him, where he slept.
+One of the girls said: “So may I thrive, sister! here is Grettir Ásmundson lying bare, and I call him right well ribbed about the chest, but few might think he would be so small of growth below; and so then that does not go along with other kinds of bigness.”
+Grettir, who had awakened, assured her this was not the case.
+Later, the farm family gave him embers for a new fire and rowed him back to Drangey.
+The outlaw survived almost 20 years on Drangey before being murdered by enemies who used sorcrey to bring him down.

 How to get to Grettislaug geothermal pool?

-The pools are just north of the town Saudarkrokur in Skagafjordur fjord.
+The pools are just north of the town Sauðárkrókur in Skagafjörður fjord.

 GPS: N65º52.934 W19º44.171